Read before camp

 The Rails Camp community is a welcoming and friendly place – thank you for being a part of it.

-Tickets, travel, cancellations etc.
+Tickets, travel, and cancellations:

 What happens if I, Rails Camp USA have to cancel or the camp cancels on me?